vtex-apps/store/STORE_BUILDER.md

 it may contain, among other constraints.

 The store builder validates and exports blocks, routes, interfaces and plugins defined in the app.
 This allows the admin CMS and the store to use them.
-The configuration files which declare those components must be in the `store/` folder on the root of the app.
+The configuration files which declares those components must be in the `store/` folder on the root of the app.

 ## Store Interface Structure
 [TODO]
-Explain Store interface structure, how it make stores "compatible" and it's components reusable.
+Explain Store interface structure, how it make stores "compatible" and its components reusable.

 ## Recipes
 [TODO]